PrzemekKozakQA/Memento-Flask-application/README.md

 - Frontend: HTML, CSS using Bootstrap and Jinja.
 JavaScript with the JQuery library was used for dynamic elements on the pages.

 #### 5. A detailed description of the application's source code:
-The main project directory contains the following files:
+The main project directory contains the following files and directories:

 - requirements.txt - the file contains a list of libraries that must be downloaded for the application to run

-- README.md - application description file

 - memento.db - SQLite database file that stores data entered by users.
 It contains two tables: users and words.

 - app.py - The main application file, which contains information on what the program should do after sending requests to endpoints.
 It also contains the Flask application configuration along with user session settings.

+- helpers.py - the file contains methods separated from the app.py file for better code readability.
+These methods are used many times in the code in the app.py file.

 - templates - folder containing the file from which the application's web pages are rendered.

 - static - folder contains CSS files and JS scripts
      - style.css - the file contains custom styles added to the selected elements
-     - js - folder with files containing JavaScript scripts
+     - js - folder with scripts for individual pages
+     -
 #### 6. CI using GitHub Actions:
 The project used GitHub Actions to build a Docker image with the Memento application.
 If application files are changed in the repository, the trigger will start building and releasing a new version of the image to Docker Hub.
 Details are available in the [Actions tab](https://github.com/PrzemekKozakQA/Memento_flask_app_CS50x_Final_project/actions).

+#### 7. How to run the Memento application?
+TODO